 Presented by The Sheen Center for Thought & Culture

 Directed by Ethan McSweeny

 The persecution, sterilization and murder of hundreds of thousands of disabled people is one of the most overlooked chapters in the whole ghastly history of Nazi Germany.
-Between 1939 and 1941 as many as 100,000 people with a wide range of disabilities were dismissed as lebensunwertes Leben (‘lives unworthy of life’) and systematically killed in six converted psychiatric hospitals across Austria and Germany.
+Between 1939 and 1941, it is estimated that well over 200,000 people with a wide range of disabilities were dismissed as Lebensunwertes Leben (‘lives unworthy of life’) and systematically killed in six converted psychiatric hospitals across Austria and Germany.
 Public opposition to the program was limited.
-The most striking intervention came from the Bishop of Münster, Clemens von Galen.
+The most striking intervention came from the Bishop of Münster, Clemens von Galen, who will be played by John Glover.
 All Our Children is a timely work of historical fiction, but rooted firmly in the true evils of the past.

 $50 (for previews through April 13)

 *Student rush tickets will be available an hour before any performance for $20 with a valid current student ID.

 For groups of 10 or more, please contact GreatWhiteWay.com at 212-757-9117.

 “a magnificent piece of theatre”